 Every time I stream a song, I vote for that artist’s success and visibility.
 I flag my support, sending messages to music labels.
 All the while, I’m being watched.
 Play counts tally up who I am, who I like.

 Spotify knows me so well.
-I turn off autoplay, desperate to guide my own listening.
-But I’ll admit – when I do explore what the platform picks out for me, I usually like it.
+When I do explore what the platform picks out for me, I usually like it.
 A lot.